….happens in two stages

 The treatment itself should make you feel nurtured and cared for.
 It shouldn’t be painful although you may experience some discomfort, particularly if we’re dealing with a long-term problem.
 There are no sudden movements or unexplained crunches.
 You decide how you feel about your treatment as we go along (I’ll usually ask you anyway).
 Tell me if you’re not happy and we’ll work out together how to proceed.

 You can expect to have less pain, better movement and leave feeling lighter and more mobile.
 You need to go easy on yourself for the rest of the day, especially after the first treatment, and drink plenty of fluids to keep hydrated while your body adjusts.
 You may feel a bit ‘zonked out’ or a little emotional and you will almost certainly sleep well.
-Download a copy of my Treatment guidelines to refer to and contact me if you have any concerns.
+Download a copy of my Treatment guidelines and privacy notice to refer to and contact me if you have any concerns.